Nick-Overbey/Streamcatcher/README.md

 - Creates required working directories (`~/scripts`, `~/elecard`)
 - Downloads helper scripts (`check-channels` and `baseline-tester.sh`) from the Streamcatcher GitHub repo and makes them executable
-- Retrieves the Elecard ZIP package via SCP/SFTP
+- Retrieves the Elecard ZIP package
 - Validates that the downloaded file is a real ZIP (checks magic bytes)
 - Extracts the Elecard package into `~/elecard`